-The Police and Crime Panel (PCP), composed of locally elected councillors and lay members, will hold the PCC to account through a process of scrutiny and review, which includes scrutinising the Police and Crime Plan and the annual budget and precept.
+The Police and Crime Panel (PCP), composes of locally elected councillors and lay members, who hold the PCC to account through a process of scrutiny and review, which includes scrutinising the Police and Crime Plan, the annual budget and precept.
 Whilst establishing openness in the conduct of police business the intention is that the PCP supports the PCC in the effective exercise of their functions.
 The role, responsibility and powers of the PCP can also be found on the PCC's website.

 The Alliance, between the PCC and Chief Constable and their counterparts in West Mercia is unique, using a single policing model to police Herefordshire, Shropshire, Telford and Wrekin, Warwickshire and Worcestershire covering an area of 9,400km2.
-The Alliance involves extensive collaboration across all aspects of police business in order to enable both forces to meet the challenge of reducing policing budgets.
-By working more closely together the forces will benefit from greater operational and organisational resilience.
-To facilitate joint working, the forces have developed a new shared vision and set of values.
-These provide a unified purpose for the two organisations and a clear direction to our workforce and our stakeholders how the forces will operate.
+The Alliance involves extensive collaboration across all aspects of police business in order to enable both forces to meet the challenge of reducing policing budgets, but also providing greater benefits from operational and organisational resilience.
+To facilitate joint working, the forces have developed a new shared vision and set of values, which provide a unified purpose for the two organisations and a clear direction to our workforce and our stakeholders on how the forces will operate.
 Diagram 1 shows how the values and Code of Ethics supports our vision "To Protect People From Harm"

-The monthly Alliance Governance Group (AGG) oversees the governance of the Alliance.
+The Alliance Governance Group (AGG) oversees the governance of the Alliance.
 Two key documents that set out the arrangements that govern the Alliance are established under the Police Act 1996 as follows: